 Collaborative Research in the Waters We Share

-For more than 17 years we have worked closely with our Cuban colleagues on a range of research projects focused on the shared waters between Cuba and the United States.
+For more than two decades we have worked closely with our Cuban colleagues on a range of research projects focused on the shared waters between Cuba and the United States.
 Our work has led to the publication of dozens of peer-reviewed scientific papers and has helped advance conservation efforts in Cuba.
 Our work has helped train the next generation of Cuban scientists, supporting the Master’s and Doctoral theses of dozens of students at the University of Havana’s Center for Marine Research/Centro de Investigaciones Marinas (CIM), the only institution in Cuba where marine scientists are accredited.